Yashi-9/Hardware-Sales-Insights/README.md

    - CLV vs LTV: CLV is ~₹10M higher than LTV, indicating untapped future potential.

 4.2.
-Promising Customers (3)
+Promising Customers

-    - Behavior: Early signs of increased activity and spending.
-Can be nurtured into loyal customers.
+  - These customers are showing early signs of increased activity and spending.
+With the right engagement strategies, they have the potential to become loyal customers.

-    - Product Preference: Mostly order from Cluster 3 & 1 products,
+  - Product Preference: Primarily purchase products from Cluster 3 and Cluster 1.

-    - Channel: Entirely E-Commerce customers.
+  - Channel: All customers in this segment are from the E-Commerce channel.

-    - Sales Trend: MoM Sales Growth ~2%, particularly strong in Cluster 5.
+  - Sales Trend: Month-over-month (MoM) sales growth is approximately 2%, with particularly strong performance in Cluster 5.

-    - CLV vs LTV: CLV is ~₹2M higher than LTV.
+  - Customer Value:CLV is ~₹2M higher than LTV

 3. Need Attention (3)